istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 and has the default value of `istio-system`.

 For example, you installed Istio in `istio-system` namespace and deployed workloads in `default` and `bookinfo` namespace.
-The root namespace is configured to `istio-config`.
-The following policy will apply to workloads in every namespace including `default`, `bookinfo` and also the `istio-system`.
+The root namespace is changed to `istio-config` from the default value.
+The following policy will apply to workloads in every namespace including `default`, `bookinfo` and the `istio-system`:

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1